 At the same time, the dev team started coding the structure for this flow since they were involved from the beginning and were aware of the idea.
 During the implementation of the application, we needed to quickly adjust some details, but nothing major.
 Generally, I’m also involved in the testing stage, assuring we are delivering with quality.

-- Almost 80% conversion (people who left a product review) using our solution.
+- Almost 80% conversion (people who started the process and concluded leaving a product review) using our solution.

 - Less product reviews talking about the purchase experience and more about the product itself.
 Still relatively short reviews though.

 - Metrics in place, a deeper understanding and new ideas to tackle next challenges.